 Historically scale-out and scale-up have been the scalability model for databases.
 Both models are useful, and Couchbase and other products take advantage of both models.
 However, there are unique ways to combine and mix these models in a single cluster to maximize throughput and latencies.
 With MDS, admins can achieve both the existing homogeneous scalability model and the new independent scalability model.

-To better understand the new multi-dimensional scaling model, it is beneficial to take a look at the current homogenous scaling model.
+To better understand the new multidimensional scaling model, it is beneficial to take a look at the current homogeneous scaling model.

 In this model, your applications workload is distributed equally across a cluster made up of the homogeneous set of nodes.
 Each node that does the core processing takes a similar slice of the work and has the same HW resources.

 This model is available through MDS and is simple to implement but has a few drawbacks: